Universal characters twisted by roots of unity: Summary of results

 To obtain the theorems of Ayyer and Kumari one evaluates the right-hand side of each identity at the set of variables $(x_1^{\pm t},\dots,x_n^{\pm t})$.
 Using \eqref{Eq_det-rep} and the definition of $\rs_{\la,\mu}$ it follows that in this case the rational universal characters occurring in each evaluation agree with the Schur functions $s_{\mur{k}_i}(x_1^{\pm t},\dots,x_n^{\pm t})$ in the notation of \cite{AK22}.

 As we have already seen the maps $\omega$ and $\varphi_t$ do not commute in general.
-However, when the symmetric function is one of $s_{\la/\mu},\o_\la,\sp_\la, \so_\la$, the maps commute up to a sign which can be computed. \begin{prop} We have the relationship
+However, when acting on $s_{\la/\mu}$ and $\so_\la$, they commute up to an explicitly computable sign. \begin{prop} We have the relations